lydiadunning/food-plan/backend/tests/Tests.md

 ## childApi.test.js

-#### POST: verifies a child profile can be created:
+#### POST: verifies a child profile:
-  * with only a name
+  * can be created with only a name
-  * with an array of custom tries, added as strings
+  * can be created with an array of custom tries, added as strings
-  * with an array of custom tries, added as ObjectId strings
+  * can be created with an array of custom tries, added as ObjectId strings
+  * can be created with an array of try hints
+  * cannot be created with no name
+  * with intros
+    * can add intros
+    * a child that doesn't exist can't add an intro
+    * an intro will default to the current date
+    * an intro can be added with a try

 #### GET: verifies child profiles can be returned
   * with only a name in the profile / base case
   * the correct number of profiles is returned
   * a child's tries are returned in order
   * a specific child can be returned
+  * children will not be returned if none in database
+  * response when specific child not in database
+  * response when getting tries for nonexistant child
+  * the child's intros can be returned
+  * response when querying nonexistant child's intros

 #### DELETE: verifies a child profile can be deleted
   * the correct profile is deleted
+  * behaves normally when deleting a nonexistant child

 #### PUT: verifies a child profile can be changed
-  * a child's name can be changed
+  * a child's name can be changed*
   * an array of tries can be added to an existing child
   * a child's list of tries can be replaced
+  * response when adding tries to nonexistant child
+  * response when updating nonexistant child
+  * cannot update child with invalid data

 ## introApi.test.js

-#### POST: verifies an intro can be created
+#### POST: none
-  * correctly
-  * adding the current date
-  * with a try property
-  * and the new intro is added to the child's intros

 #### GET: verifies intros can be read
   * correctly
-  * for a specific child, in order
+  * a nonexistant intro doesn't cause problems

-#### DELETE: none
+#### DELETE: verifies the intro can be deleted
+  * correctly

 #### PUT: none